mukeshsharma04/HelloReact/README.md

 # HelloReact
-Say Hello to React !
+# Say Hello to React !
 Change Data on Form Submit

-To install all dependecies
+# To install all dependecies
   Use "npm install"

-To Start Server : Move to your directory
+# To Start Express Server : Move to your directory
   "node server.js"

-Open your browser .
+# Open your browser .
  "http://localhost:3000/"